arkits/spring-boot-actuator-cli/README.md

 }
 ```

 sba-cli aims to provides a more legible output for most of the default Actuator endpoints.
-Currently supported endpoints are - `actuator`,`info`, `env`, `health`.
+Currently supported endpoints are - `actuator`,`info`, `env`, `health`, `logfile`.

 Users can still reach unsupported or custom endpoints and make use of the Inventory functionality by using the `custom` command.